fluent/fluent-bit-docs/pipeline/inputs/forward.md

 ## Getting Started

-In order to receive Forward messages, you can run the plugin from the command line or through the configuration file:
+In order to receive Forward messages, you can run the plugin from the command line or through the configuration file as shown in the following examples.

 ### Command Line